We believe in…

-- Committed to ensuring that any youth mentors we promote on this website or who facilitate classes in our Online Academy are equally as dedicated to providing an inclusive space for all by ensuring they have completed an implicit bias test, had an interview with our Director and demonstrated their commitment to continue learning (and unlearning) about social justice issues and follow our strict Code of Conduct.
+- Committed to ensuring that any youth mentors we promote on this website or who facilitate classes in our Online Academy are equally as dedicated to providing an inclusive space for all by ensuring they have completed an implicit bias test, demonstrated their commitment to continue learning (and unlearning) about social justice issues and follow our strict Code of Conduct.
 We believe it’s imperative to do this work in order to hold a safe and nurturing space for today’s young folks and want to make sure anyone we promote is equally committed to our values.

 - Committed to working with and building long-lasting relationships with contractors who share our values.
 Some of the businesses we’re honoured to work alongside and who have donated time or resources to our programs include Kylie’s Profesional Mineral Make Up and Everescents Organic Hair Care.
 Our administration and support trainer contractors have worked with us for many years.

 - Committed to providing a gentle, empowering, socially-responsible working environment, including flexible working conditions for all of our admin contractors to work from home and choose when suits them to work around family, study and their other business commitments.

 - Committed to ensuring our digital spaces are safe and free of bullying and discrimination.
 We protect people in our online programs from harm from each other through detailed Community Guidelines and Policies, ensuring that all participants in our private Facebook groups have committed to upholding these guidelines.
 If breached, members are provided with feedback and, if necessary, removed from the group.

 Our Environmental Footprint